realtime-framework/RCTRealtimeMessagingAndroid/README.md

 * onMessage - Occurs when a message is received.
 The event notification data is `{"message": message,"channel": channel}`

 *	onMessageWithFilter - Occurs when a message is received using `RTSubscribeWithFilter`.
 The event notification data is `{"message": message,"channel": channel, "filtered":true}`, where the filtered property indicates wheter the server was able to successfully filter the message.

+*	onMessageWithBuffer - Fired when a message was received in the specified channel subscribed with the `RTSubscribeWithBuffer`.
+	- channel - The channel where the message was received
+	- seqId - The message sequence id
+	- message - The message received

+*	onMessageWithOptions - Fired when a message was received in the specified channel subscribed with the `RTSubscribeWithOptions`
+	- msgOptions - Dictionary where the message data was received

+	-
+		msgOptions = {
+		    channel, // Channel where the message was received seqId, // The message sequence id property filtered, // Indicates if server has filtered the message message // Content of the received message
+		}

 * onPresence - Gets the subscriptions in the specified channel and if active the first 100 unique connection metadata:
 	- On success -> `{"result": result}`